Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

 \subsubsection{Expansion Size ($k$).}

-~ Next, we explore how the expansion size $k$ affects \ours.
-To investigate this, we conducted experiments with various values of $k$, including 3, 5, 7, and 10.
-Our findings show that as $k$ increased from 3 to 10, the number of plausible patches rose from 190 to 210.
-Correspondingly, the average time required per patch also increased, from 49.19 seconds when $k=3$ to 98.41 seconds when $k=10$.
-This trend suggests that a larger $k$ allows for a more thorough exploration of the solution space, which enhances the likelihood of identifying high-quality patches.
-However, this comes at the expense of increased computational time, highlighting a trade-off between depth of exploration and performance efficiency.
+~ Next, we explore how the expansion size $k$ affects \ours by experimenting with various values of $k$, including 3, 5, 7, 10, 15, 20, 25 and 30.
+Our findings show that as $k$ increased from 3 to 10, the number of plausible patches increased from 190 to 210.
+Unfortunately, a further increase of $k$ to up to 30 showed minimal gains, with plausible patches ranging from 202 to 204.
+This is due to the broader, yet shallower search at higher k, which favors exploration over the exploitation needed for certain bugs.
+This trend suggests that a larger $k$ may allow for a more thorough exploration of the solution space, enhancing the likelihood of identifying high-quality patches.
+However, this comes at a trade-off between the depth of exploration and exploitation.